Fab Four of July acquisitions lead Braves to World Series

-“This isn’t going to define our season, this series,” Braves manager Brian Snitker said that night at New York’s Citi Field.
+”This isn’t going to define our season, this series,” Braves manager Brian Snitker said that night at Citi Field in New York.

 Little did he know.